tweimann/offlinetracker/README.md

 [W: works for Windows | L: Works for Linux | Haven't tested it with TempleOS, ReactOS and FreeBSD YET :)]
--You can get Every ID by enabling the Dev-Mode in Discord and then Right-Clicking the Profile/Server (W/L) -Use the @REBOOT function of crontab to auto-start your Bot on Startup (L) -Use screen -d -m -S panicbot /path/to/nodejs /path/to/your/bot.js to run the Bot in the Background (L) -You can find the path to NodeJS with "which node" (L) -You don't need a good Internet Connection for this, but you should have a Ping <1000ms (W/L)
+-You can get Every ID by enabling the Dev-Mode in Discord and then Right-Clicking the Profile/Server (W/L) -Use the @REBOOT function of crontab to auto-start your Bot on Startup (L) -Use "screen -d -m -S panicbot /path/to/nodejs /path/to/your/bot.js" to run the Bot in the Background (L) -You can find the path to NodeJS with "which node" (L) -If it doesn't work, try just "node" instead of "/path/to/node" -You don't need a good Internet Connection for this, but you should have a Ping <1000ms (W/L)
 ```